Board of Directors

 Vice President, Executive Committee Member

-Austin Reed is a Ph.D. student in Climate Dynamics at George Mason University (GMU), studying observed changes in the contribution of Extratropical Cyclones (ETCs) to the poleward transport of energy in the Northern Hemisphere, as well as the role of Latent Heat Release in Observed and Future Changes in ETCs.
+Austin Reed is a Ph.D. student in Climate Dynamics at George Mason University (GMU), studying observed changes in the contribution of Extratropical Cyclones (ETCs) to the poleward transport of energy in the Northern Hemisphere, as well as the role of Latent Heat Release in observed changes in track and intensity of ETCs, in the Atlantic and Pacific storm tracks.
 Growing up on Long Island, New York during the landfall of Superstorm Sandy, and observing the strength and damage from the storm's aftermath, he was inspired to understand the dynamics of the atmosphere.
 He earned his B.S. degree in Atmospheric Sciences from Stony Brook University, studying the relationship between Tropical Cyclones and extreme rainfall on Long Island.
 He got involved with The Climate Consensus upon his start at GMU, and became the graduate student representative starting in his second year.
 Now taking a key role into the restructuring of the organization, he hopes that this group can be a vehicle for effectively communicating the risks of climate change amongst scientists and the public.

 Carlisle Wishard is a visiting lecturer in the Department of Earth and Planetary Sciences at the University of New Mexico.
 She is passionate about undergraduate education and strives to connect classroom learning to real-world student experiences.
 She also has extensive experience working in informal education and enjoys engaging with learners outside of the classroom.
 Her PhD work focused on telling the story of the formation and evolution of the early solar system through impact craters on planetary surfaces.
 In her free time, she enjoys hiking, cooking, gardening, and cuddling her pets.